-Write the word “VOID” across the front of the check in large letters.
+Write the word “VOID” across the front of the check-in large letters.
 Make the letters tall enough and wide enough to cover most of the check.
-But don’t cover the numbers at the bottom of your check—those numbers are needed to establish the link with your bank account.
+But don’t cover the numbers at the bottom of your check—the recipient needs those numbers to establish the link with your bank account.
 Use a pen or a fine-tipped marker so that nobody can erase the word “VOID.”

-Send the check or image: Your check is now ready to send.
-If you’re going to provide the voided check by email, don't just send it out in the open, in a standard email message.
+Your check is now ready to send.
+If you’re going to provide the voided check electronically, don't just send it out in the open, in a standard email message.
 Take steps to hide your account information from thieves and hackers.
 For example, consider encrypting the image or uploading it to a secure file vault.

 If You Don’t Have Checks

 How can you void a check if you don’t have any checks?
-You’ll have to get creative, wait for checks, or find an alternative way to link your bank account.
+You may have to get creative, wait for checks, or find an alternative way to link your bank account.

-Online options?
 See if you can set up your bank account link entirely online.
-Instead of using forms, which require you to void a check, try logging into your account (or ask if there’s an online system).
-In most cases, you just need to enter your bank account information in an online form.
-For example, see How to set up Direct Deposit.
+Instead of using forms, which require you to void a traditional check, try logging into your account (or ask if there’s an online system).
+In most cases, you need to provide your bank account information in an online form.

-Deposit slips: You may also be able to set up deposit or withdrawal instructions using a voided check instead of a voided check.
-A pre-printed deposit slip is usually required—not the ones you grab at the bank and fill out by hand.
-You may have several of these left in the back of your checkbook.
+You may also be able to set up deposit or withdrawal instructions using a deposit slip instead of a voided check.
+A pre-printed deposit slip might be required—not the blank ones you grab at the bank and fill out by hand.
+You may have several of these pre-printed slips in the back of your checkbook.

-Starter checks: Another solution is to visit a branch and ask for a “counter check.”
-The teller will print a check with your account information on it, and you can void that check as if it came out of your checkbook.
+Another solution is to visit a branch and ask for a “counter check.”
+The teller might be able to print a check with your account information on it.
+If so, try voiding that check as if it came out of your checkbook.

-Other documents: If all else fails, you may be able to get official documentation from your bank or credit union instead of voiding a check.
+If all else fails, you may be able to get official documentation from your bank or credit union instead of voiding a check.
 Ask for a letter, printed on bank letterhead, which lists your account number, routing number, and account type (checking or savings).
-Alternatively, some banks provide form letters for setting up direct deposit—just print it while you’re logged in to the online banking system, and it should have everything you need.
+Alternatively, some banks provide form letters for setting up direct deposit—print it while you’re logged in to the online banking system, and it should have everything you need.

 Keep a Copy

-Once you have your hands on a voided check, consider scanning or photocopying it.
+Once you have the voided check you need, consider scanning or photocopying it.
 You may need to provide voided checks numerous times in the coming years.
-When an original check is not required (for example, if you’re going to fax in the instructions or email an image of your check), you can use the same copy over and over.
+When an original check is not required (for example, if you’re going to fax in the instructions or submit an electronic image of your check), you can use the same copy repeatedly.

-Be sure to keep this copy somewhere safe—in a locked filing cabinet or encrypted storage on your computer.
+Be sure to keep images of your checks somewhere safe, like a locked filing cabinet or an encrypted storage container on your computer.